aelliott1485/aelliott1485.github.io/autocomments.cr.md

 Unfortunately this post is off-topic for this site.
 Please read [What topics can I ask about here?](https://$SITEURL$/help/on-topic) - note that it states "_If you are looking for feedback on a specific **working** piece of code...then you are in the right place!_" Also, when posting your question, there should have been text on the side that read "_Your question **must contain code that is already working correctly**_..."
 When you have fixed the code, please [edit] your post to include the working code and it can be reviewed."

 ###[Q] missing code context
-Welcome to Code Review!
+Welcome to $SITENAME$!
 Please provide more complete code - e.g. complete function/method/class. ["_there are significant pieces of the core functionality missing, and we need you to fill in the details.
 Excerpts of large projects are fine, but if you have omitted too much, then reviewers are left imagining how your program works._"](https://codereview.meta.stackexchange.com/a/3652/120114)

 ###[Q] stub code
 Unfortunately this question does not match what this site is about.
 Please re-read the Help center page [_What topics can I ask about here?_](https://$SITEURL$/help/on-topic) - specifically the third question.
 Reviewers need more than hypothetical/stub code.
 For more information, see [this meta post](https://codereview.meta.stackexchange.com/a/3652/120114).